 Spinning and mixing sounds from mechanical turntables was no easy task.
 Learning the art and discipline of being a DJ was akin to mastering complex riffs on a guitar.
 It took time, effort and skill to get really good.
 No longer does the DJ have to seamlessly meld two recordings, matching beats and different keys by ear, to get the sound of a professional.

-The art of pruning sounds from scratch that complement each other was like running a tree service, knowing which branches to keep and where to direct the new growth of music.
-The days of mixing “ones-and-twos” in your bedroom on Technics 1200 turntables has gone the way of the last century.
+The art of creating fresh sounds from scratch that complement each other was like running local maid housekeeping services Hamilton ON and having everyone in sync to clean each room.
+The days of mixing “ones-and-twos” on your dirty bedroom floor via Technics 1200 turntables has gone the way of the last century.